Planning in progress... Stay tuned for exciting updates!

-Production of SWAN LAKE!
-The Ballet Club is excited to spend Lent term 2018 preparing for our performance of Swan Lake.
+The Ballet Club spent our Lent Term preparing for our performance of Swan Lake.
 One of the most popular ballets of all time, Swan Lake tells the story of the beautiful princess Odette who is turned into a swan by the evil sorcerer Rothbart’s wicked curse, so strong it can only be broken by the power of true love.
-Over 100 dancers from the Cambridge University Ballet Club are coming together to choreograph and perform this four-part ballet.
+Over 100 dancers from the Cambridge University Ballet Club have came together to choreograph and perform this four-part ballet.

 Cambridge University Ballet Club's Giselle Cambridge University Ballet Club was proud to present an interpretation of Giselle, possibly the most famous romantic ballet of all time, in February 2017.
 Set to Adolphe Adam’s mesmerizing score, this ballet tells the heartbreakingly beautiful story of the titular character, Giselle, a peasant girl who is driven to death by the betrayal of her lover, Albrecht.